 Guerrero holds a BA in journalism with a minor in neuroscience from the University of Southern California and an MFA in creative nonfiction from Goucher College.
 She is the recipient of the San Diego Press Club and Society of Professional Journalists Awards and was named 2016 winner of the prestigious PEN/FUSION Emerging Writers Prize for Crux.
 She is active in public radio and television, working with KPBS, the San Diego NPR and PBS NewsHour affiliate, among other national partners.

-Borders and Immigration In The Trump Era
+Border Walls and Immigration in The Trump Era

 Hostile Environment Reporting For Young Women

 Women starting careers as journalists face unique challenges, especially when reporting out of hostile environments.
-Guerrero discusses reporting from deadly smuggling routes at the U.S.-Mexico border, opium poppy plantations, drug tunnels and more in Latin America during her early twenties.
+Guerrero discusses reporting from deadly smuggling routes at the US-Mexico border, opium poppy plantations, drug tunnels and more in Latin America during her early twenties.
 She covers the basics of hostile environment awareness training and shares potentially life-saving tips for the inexperienced.